howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

   [
     'Subscriptions follow a request-response-cycle',
     'Subscriptions are best implemented with MailChimp',
-    'Subscriptions are typically implemented via WebSockets',
-    "Subscriptions are defined on the 'Query' type and annotated with the @realtime-directive" ]
+    'Subscriptions are a real-time GraphQL contract, and can be implemented with diffrerent real-time transports', "Subscriptions are defined on the 'Query' type and annotated with the @realtime-directive" ]
 correctAnswer: 2
 ---

 In this section, you'll learn how you can bring realtime functionality into your app by implementing GraphQL subscriptions.
 The goal is to implement two subscriptions to be exposed by your GraphQL server:

 - Send realtime updates to subscribed clients when a new `Link` element is _created_
 - Send realtime updates to subscribed clients when an existing `Link` element is _upvoted_

 ### What are GraphQL subscriptions?

 Subscriptions are a GraphQL feature that allows a server to send data to its clients when a specific _event_ happens.
-Subscriptions are usually implemented with
-[WebSockets](https://en.wikipedia.org/wiki/WebSocket).
-In that setup, the server maintains a steady connection to its subscribed client.
-This also breaks the
-"Request-Response-Cycle" that were used for all previous interactions with the API.

-Instead, the client initially opens up a long-lived connection to the server by sending a _subscription query_ that specifies which _event_ it is interested in.
-Every time this particular event happens, the server uses the connection to push the event data to the subscribed client(s).
+Subscriptions are just part of your GraphQL contract, and they refer to _events_.
+To be able to send these _events_ in real-time, you need to choose a transport that has support for that.

+In this chapter of the tutorial, you are about to add GraphQL Subscriptions to your server, based on a transport called SSE (Server-Sent Events).
+This protocol is an extension of simple HTTP, with streaming and real-time capabilities, and doesn't require any special setup or a new server (as described before, there are many options to implement subscriptions, like WebSockets).

+Sever-Sent Events are a way to "upgrade" a basic HTTP request into a long-living request that will emit multiple data items.
+This is a perfect fit for GraphQL Subscriptions, and implementing and scaling is just simpler than WebSockets.

 ### Implementing GraphQL subscriptions

-We will be using `PubSub` from the `apollo-server` library that we have already been using for our GraphQL server to implement subscriptions to the following _events_:
+You'll be using a simple `PubSub` implementation from the `graphql-subscriptions` library to implement subscriptions to the following _events_:

 - A new model is **created**
 - An existing model **updated**